Your risk of developing bowel (colon and rectal) cancer depends on many things including age, genetics and lifestyle factors.

 Familial adenomatous polyposis (FAP) is one of these conditions.
-FAP is responsible for less than 1 in 100 cases (1%) of all bowel cancers.
+FAP is responsible for less than 1 in 100 cases (less than 1%) of all bowel cancers.
 If left untreated, all individuals with this syndrome will almost certainly develop bowel cancer by their 40s.

 Specialists recommend that people with FAP have bowel surgery in their 20s.
-They have their colon removed to prevent the development of bowel cancer.
+The surgeon usually removes the colon to prevent the development of bowel cancer.

 Another condition is Lynch syndrome, or hereditary non polyposis colon cancer (HNPCC).
 People with this gene fault have a higher risk of getting bowel cancer and other cancers.

 People with gene changes that increase bowel cancer risk might need screening more often than the general population.

 Ulcerative colitis and Crohn's disease are chronic bowel diseases causing inflammation in the bowel.
 Having either of these diseases for many years increases your risk of bowel cancer.